mrflappi/MrFlappi-SD-audio/README.md

-Undertale Sound Effects and It's Raining Somewhere Else created and owned by Toby Fox
+Undertale, Deltarune, 'It's Raining Somewhere Else' and 'Hip Shop' created and owned by Toby Fox Cuphead created and owned by Studio MDHR